 Figs. 110-B and 110-C show the same circuit with different amounts of current flowing in each case, as they would be at the time different sound waves strike the transmitter.
 This simple telephone would serve to transmit the sound only in one direction, but would not permit return conversation.
 For two-way conversation we can connect a transmitter and receiver at each end of the line, all in series with a battery, as shown in Fig. 111.

-- Fig. 110-A. Sound waves striking the transmitter are reproduced elec-B. When feeble waves strike the transmitter only small currents flow in the circuit. - C. When stronger waves strike it heavier currents flow.
+Fig. 110-A. Sound waves striking the transmitter are reproduced electrically by the magnets in the receiver.
+B. When feeble waves strike the transmitter only small currents flow in the circuit.
+C. When stronger waves strike it heavier currents flow.

-When sound waves enter either transmitter, both receivers are caused to operate, so this system canbe used to carry on conversation both ways.
+When sound waves enter either transmitter, both receivers are caused to operate, so this system can be used to carry on conversation both ways.

-However, we still do not have any means to. call the distant party to the telephone.
+However, we still do not have any means to call the distant party to the telephone.